 - Extension cord

-- Wet-dry Shop-Vac: Very handy in case any water spills while removing the toilet or other fixture.
+- Wet-dry Shop-Vac: Very handy in case any water spills while removing the toilet or another fixture.

-- Cordless drill: Makes it easier to move around and frees up your extension cord for other power tools.
+- Cordless drill: Makes it easier to move around as you work and frees up your extension cord for other power tools.

 1. Remove Bathroom Fixtures

-Assuming you’re partially or totally renovating your bathroom, this is where you’ll start removing drywall and any fixtures you’re replacing.
-Remodeling a bathroom yourself isn’t all that hard, but there are a few steps you should follow to avoid any costly mistakes during the demolition phase.
+Assuming you’re partially or totally renovating your bathroom, you’ll need to start by removing drywall and any fixtures you’re replacing.
+Gutting the bathroom yourself isn’t too difficult, but make sure to follow these steps to avoid any costly mistakes during the demolition phase.